 Floral waters are easier to use and last longer than trying to find the right varietal of fresh flowers for cooking.
-I always have two on hand because they’re the most versatile: orange blossom water (an ingredient on the “French Pantry Checklist“) and rose water (from Thiercelin).
+I always have two on hand because they’re the most versatile: orange blossom water (an ingredient on the “French Pantry Checklist“) and rose water (both are from Thiercelin).

 In addition to the fruit salad recipe above, try a dash of rose water with any red berries (raspberries, strawberries, etc.) or in your Earl Grey or herbal teas.

 And now how about you?
 Do you use flowers or floral waters in cooking?
 Leave a comment below and let me know!